DesignSuite/software/README.md

 [Run the Mac install script](MacOS/InstallCreativeApps.sh) by opening your "Terminal" command prompt.
 Type "sh " than drag the InstallCreativeApps.sh file onto the terminal to complete the path.
-After installing, click "Get Info" on new apps and unlock in the lower right.
+After installing, click "Get Info" on the new apps and unlock in the lower right.

 ### Windows 10
 Copy the [Windows install script](Windows/InstallCreativeApps.ps1) and run in a local terminal.